Nilometer: Roda Island

 The first nilometer on Roda Island was constructed by Usama bin Zayd bin Adl before Jumada II, 96 AH (February 715), during the reign of the Umayyad caliph al-Walid.
-The 14th-century Arabic historian Maqrīzī claims that the construction cost 24,000 dirhams.
+The 14th-century Arabic historian Maqrīzī writes that the construction cost 24,000 dirhams.
 During the reign of Sulayman ibn Abd al-Malik, Usama wrote to the caliph informing him of the dilapidated state of the nilometer.
 He received a reply ordering him to construct a new one, which he did in 97 AH (5 September 715—24 August 716).
-Yaqut al-Hamawi, writing in the 12th–13th centuries, claims that in the beginning of year 247 AH (March 861), during Yazid ibn Abd Allah al-Turki's governorship of Egypt, the Abbasid caliph al-Mutawakkil had the 'new' nilometer constructed and ordered that the privilege of measuring the river 'be taken away from the Christians.'
+Yaqut al-Hamawi, writing in the 12th–13th centuries, writes that in the beginning of year 247 AH (March 861), during Yazid ibn Abd Allah al-Turki's governorship of Egypt, the Abbasid caliph al-Mutawakkil had the 'new' nilometer constructed, and ordered that the privilege of measuring the river 'be taken away from the Christians.'
 The governor then appointed a man from Basra named Abu'r-Raddad who had emigrated to Egypt and taught hadith.
-He died in 266 AH (879/80), with Yaqut claiming 'the supervision of the Nilometer has remained in the hands of his descendants until the present day' (which would have been around 1225 for the author).
+He died in 266 AH (879/80), with Yaqut recounting "the supervision of the Nilometer has remained in the hands of his descendants until the present day" (which would have been around 1225 for the author).
 Ibn Khallikan, a 13th-century historian, gives a different account of this nilometer, recounting that a 'pious' muezzin in the old Mosque of Amr wished to carve inscriptions in various places of the nilometer.
 After consulting with Yazid ibn Abd Allah, Sulayman ibn Wahb and Hasan al-Khadim, the muezzin proposed to inscribe various Qu'ranic passages in the name of al-Mutawakkil.
 Sulayman ibn Wahb then wrote to the caliph, who replied in writing to choose verses of the Qu'ran 'most appropriate' to the nilometer and to inscribe the caliph's name.

 Ibn Khallikan writes that the architect of the nilometer was Ahmad ibn Muhammad al-Hasib.
 Abu Ja'far al-Katib and Ibn Abi Usaybi'a mention that Ahmad ibn Kathir al-Farghani was sent to Fustat by al-Mutawakkil to supervise the construction.
 Abu al-Mahasin Yusuf (d.
 1604) makes the same statement but calls him Muhammad ibn Kathir al-Farghani (full name: Abu'l-Abbas Ahmad ibn Muhammad ibn Kathir al-Farghani).
 For this reason, Gaston Wiet and Creswell argue that the al-Farghani and al-Hasib are the same person.